redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 You can learn more about fetching data from the Arweave blockchain at: https://gql-guide.vercel.app/

 ## Next steps

+The RedStone team works on improving and expanding functionalities of our ecosystem.
+Further development will focus at:
 * **Flexible data format** - supporting multiple types and formats of data instead of simple price values
 * **Virtual nodes** - ability to quickly run data provider service without the need to configure the node infrastructure
 * **Improved aggregation logic** - implementing multiple types of aggregation (e.g. time-weighted avg) based on users needs and empirical findings